-13.8 PASSING HQS INSPECTION
+13.8 PASSING HQS/NSPIRE INSPECTION

-As specified in the Housing Quality Standards (HQS) section, HRHA must complete an initial or pre-contract HQS inspection and determine that the unit satisfied HQS.
+As specified in the Housing Quality Standards (HQS)/NSPIRE section, HRHA must complete an initial or pre-contract HQS inspection and determine that the unit satisfied HQS/NSPIRE standards.
+HRHA's MTW plan allows for prequalification/inspection of units valid for 60 days and use of a certified third party inspection by the Harrisonburg Rockingham Community Services Board.
+HRHA will develop monitoring procedures and implement upon HUD's approval of the Authority's MTW plan.